kasramsh/Feature-Engineering/Learning in High-Dimensional Setting/README.md

 # Low Sample Size Problem

 Our example is eigenface embedding.
-The ORL Face dataset from Cambridge is used which can be found publicly [here](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).
+The ORL Face dataset from AT&T Cambridge is used which can be found publicly [here](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).

 See their paper for more info.
 > -- <cite>[Parameterisation of a Stochastic Model for Human Face Identification][1]</cite>